apache/flagon-useralejs/example/README.md

 Next open index.html in your browser (you can drag it directly into a tab or double-click it).

-You will see a very simple HTML Webpage with a button labeled, "Click Me!".
+You will see a very simple HTML Webpage with a few interactive features.

 On this page, all user events will be captured and sent to the logging server.
 See instructions below.